johan--/BenTickets/README.md

 <strong>Framework for creating your own Ticketing site with Forums via the $20/year Zendesk account via API</strong>

-node with Jade and Express using node-zendesk for almost all the zendesk api calls except attachments (blakmatrix code doesn't work)
+node with Jade and Express using node-zendesk
 SEE: https://github.com/drobern/node-zendesk

 run npm install to add all dependencies